GoogleCloudPlatform/opentelemetry-operations-collector/README.md

 #### To install the agent via MSI:

 1. Download the latest MSI package from the Releases](https://github.com/GoogleCloudPlatform/opentelemetry-operations-collector/releases) page.
-2. Copy the MSI package to your Virtual Machines.
+2. Copy the MSI package to your Virtual Machine.
 3. Double click the MSI or run the following command in an administrative Powershell console: `msiexec /i google-cloudops-opentelemetry-collector.msi /qn`.
 4. This will install the agent as a Windows Service and start running immediately.